 You must have an Aeon account to request materials.
-The Bancroft Library has integrated Aeon into our Library catalog (OskiCat) and online finding aids on the Online Archive of California (OAC).
+The Bancroft Library has integrated Aeon into our Library catalog (UC Library Search) and online finding aids on the Online Archive of California (OAC).
 We highly recommend searching for and requesting our materials through these systems to ensure accuracy and efficiency.

 For more information, please visit the Aeon guide.

 We recommend requesting Bancroft materials in advance of your visit.
-Please submit your request(s) at least one week prior to your arrival to enable us to page materials stored off-site, as well as those stored on-site, and to have them ready in time for your visit.
+Please submit your request(s) at least two weeks prior to your arrival to enable us to page materials stored off-site, as well as those stored on-site, and to have them ready in time for your visit.

 Access to collections may be subject to restrictions defined by federal and state law, University of California, Berkeley administrative policies, gift and bequest agreements, and Bancroft Library preservation requirements.
 Catalog records in the University’s library catalog, UC Library Search, list such restrictions.
 Please contact us with any inquiries you have regarding the availability of collections by sending an email to firstname.lastname@example.org.

 The Bancroft Library may not be able to provide access to unprocessed and unavailable collections.
 Please click the link in the OskiCat record to complete the "Notice of Interest in Unprocessed Collections" form.

 How to tell when something is stored off site:

 Check the Location

 If location = Northern Regional Library Facility - Bancroft (NRLF), item is off-site.

 All Bancroft items stored at the Northern Regional Library Facility can only be viewed in the Heller Reading Room.

 How to tell when a collection is not available:

-Check the Access Note for one of the following messages
+Check the Restriction on Access Note for one of the following messages

 UNARRANGED COLLECTION.
 UNAVAILABLE FOR USE

 How to tell when you must use a surrogate?

-Check the Access Note for details about the surrogate.
+Check the Restriction on Access Note for details about the surrogate.

 RESTRICTED ORIGINALS.
 USE MICROFILM ONLY